top of page

 Proprietorship Overview

 A proprietorship is a type of business owned by an individual.
 If there is more than one individual involved, a partnership may be formed.
 The net income of a proprietorship is taxed on the individual’s tax return.
 Like a corporation, the proprietorship can deduct expenses related to the business revenue as allowed by the Income Tax Act of Canada.
 Unlike the corporation which pays a lower tax rate, the proprietorship income is taxed based on the individual’s marginal personal tax rates.
-Keep in mind that the lower corporate tax rate still involves a 2nd layer of tax as the shareholder will receive salary or dividends which will be taxed at their marginal personal tax rates, so the combined corporate and personal income tax on corporate income in theory—equals the tax on the proprietorship income.
+Keep in mind that the lower corporate tax rate still involves a 2nd layer of tax as the shareholder will receive salary or dividends which will be taxed at their marginal personal tax rates, so the combined corporate and personal income tax on corporate income - in theory - equals the tax on the proprietorship income.

 What’s Next?